magento/devdocs/src/guides/v2.3/extension-dev-guide/versioning/index.md

 {:.bs-callout-info}
 If you installed the application from GitHub without using Composer, the `version` is not included.
 The Admin displays the version as `Magento ver. dev-<GitHub-branch-name>`.
 In addition, modules inside the `require` declaration list a version of `*`.
 For example, `"magento/framework": "*"`.

+{:.ref-header}
-## Related Topics
+Related Topics

-[Module version dependencies][version-dependencies] - Information about how your module can depend on the version of other modules.
+*  [Module version dependencies][version-dependencies] - Information about how your module can depend on the version of other modules.

-[Codebase changes][codebase-changes] - Information on how changes in a module's codebase affect versions.
+*  [Codebase changes][codebase-changes] - Information on how changes in a module's codebase affect versions.

-[Backward compatible development]({{ site.baseurl }}/contributor-guide/backward-compatible-development/index.html) - Information about MAJOR and MINOR changes and how they impact extension developers.
+*  [Backward compatible development]({{ site.baseurl }}/contributor-guide/backward-compatible-development/index.html) - Information about MAJOR and MINOR changes and how they impact extension developers.

 [version-dependencies]: {{ page.baseurl }}/extension-dev-guide/versioning/dependencies.html
 [codebase-changes]: {{ page.baseurl }}/extension-dev-guide/versioning/codebase-changes.html